Skip to main content

 Live, virtual, and constructive environment to support training, testing exercising and experimentation for our national defense.

-The EGTTR, the largest test and training range in the continental United States, is identified by Department of Defense Directive as a national asset that cannot be replicated anywhere in the U.S. Federal policies have protected the Eastern Gulf of Mexico by restricting oil and natural gas drilling and exploration since 1983 with a buffer zone; now defined by the Military Mission Line established in 2006.
-This mandated north-south Military Mission Line protects the EGTTR from encroachment of activities incompatible with military missions.
-Oil drilling structures and associated exploratory activities, and wind turbine infrastructure east of the MML would be incompatible with military activities, negatively impact our military’s readiness and compromise our nation’s military superiority.
+The EGTTR, the largest test and training range in the continental United States, is identified by Department of Defense Directive as a national asset that cannot be replicated anywhere in the United States.
+Federal policies have protected the Eastern Gulf of Mexico/Gulf of America by restricting oil and natural gas drilling and exploration since 1983 with a buffer zone; now defined by the Military Mission Line established in 2006.
+This mandated north-south Military Mission Line protects the EGTTR from encroachment of energy related activities incompatible with military missions.

 Eglin Gulf Test and Training Range